-- a. the parents advise the staff most directly involved with the student of the situations when an Epi-pen may need to be administered (e.g., symptoms indicating that a person is suffering from severe allergic reaction, basic procedures for administering the Epi-pen with a suitable demonstration); - parents of students requiring such injections provide a doctor's letter attesting to the lifethreatening allergy; - c. parents agree to execute the release of liability/hold harmless agreement regarding the use of the Epi-pen (Appendix F-6).
+- a. the parents advise the staff most directly involved with the student of the situations when an Epi-pen may need to be administered (e.g., symptoms indicating that a person is suffering from severe allergic reaction, basic procedures for administering the Epi-pen with a suitable demonstration); - b. parents of students requiring such injections provide a licensed health care provider's letter attesting to the life-threatening allergy; - c. parents agree to execute the release of liability/hold harmless agreement regarding the use of the Epi-pen (Appendix F-6).